notquitehere/notquitehere.github.io/_posts/2025-03-15-aurora-spotting-lapland.md

 in your hand luggage.
 Fortunately none of our luggage went astray but this is still excellent advice.

 The draft itinerary we were sent had us doing two aurora hunts on the same night however a quick email to the team confirmed that that wasn't going to be the case in reality.
-Apart from that all the salient information was correct.
+Apart from that, all the salient information was correct.

 The only issue we had during the preparatory phase was Finnair cancelling our flight the day before we were due to travel and that was solved within half an hour by Finnair themselves.
 The plane we ended up taking was only 25